reajamoon/sam-bot/docs/long-term-todo.md

     - Update the recommendation embed logic to set the embed color based on fic rating (e.g., Teen, Mature, Explicit) and/or content warnings.
 This should be handled in src/utils/recUtils/createRecommendationEmbed.js and coordinated with rating/warning parsing from fic metadata.

 ## User Experience
+ - [ ] Unify `/rec update <id>` to use a single identifier field (ID, URL, AO3 ID, etc.) with internal logic to detect and handle all types.
 - [ ] Enhance help and onboarding (interactive guides)
 - [ ] Add user profile pages (show contributions, stats)
 - [ ] Allow users to favorite fics